Governance

 Role-gated: only designated users can define.
 Multi-approver review required.
 Template-generated SQL gets a lighter review path.
 For board-level reporting.

-Experimental metrics ship fast with self-serve release.
-Operational metrics need owner approval.
-Financial metrics require multi-approver review.
+Experimental metrics can move quickly.
+Operational metrics need validation and can add owner review.
+Financial metrics require stronger review.
 The rigor matches the stakes.

 The "Single Version of the Truth" is a myth that creates bottlenecks.
 ClariLayer supports a shared core with intentional, transparent deltas — governed, versioned, and auditable.

 Once a metric version is released, it is never changed.
-Iteration means creating a new version.
-Full version history with human-readable diffs for every metric.
+Iteration means creating a new version with its own contract metadata, validation report, and review history.

 The full AI conversation behind every definition is preserved.
 "Why did we exclude refunds from MRR?" — the actual reasoning chain, not just a changelog entry.